Revisiting Jacobi-Trudi identities via the BGG category $\mathcal{O}$: Introduction

 where each $K_{\lambda, \mu}$, called the \emph{Kostka number}, is equal to the number of semistandard Young tableaux of shape $\lambda$ and type $\mu$.

-If $\mu,\nu$ are two partitions such that $\mu_i\geq \nu_i$ for each $i$, then one can define a skew partition $\mu/\nu$.
+If $\mu,\nu$ are two partitions of length at most $n$ such that $\mu_i\geq \nu_i$ for each $i$, then one can define a skew partition $\mu/\nu$.
 Let $s_{\mu/\nu}$ denote the corresponding skew Schur polynomial indexed by $\mu/\nu$, which can be defined by the property

 where the scalar product is defined by claiming that Schur polynomials form an orthonormal basis.
-The \emph{Jacobi-Trudi identity} states that
+The classical \emph{Jacobi--Trudi identity} states that